infinum/Locker/README.md

 `supportedBiometricsAuthentication` checks if device has support for some Biometric type.
 `configuredBiometricsAuthentication` checks if device has support for some Biometrics type and if that Biometric is enabled in device settings.

+#### 8. There is a local JSON file which contains every iPhone and iPad model which has FaceID or TouchID.
+That way we can check if the user's device can use FaceID or TouchID.
+If you want to allow the JSON file to sync itself with an API if the user's device isn't contained in the list, you can set `enableDeviceListSync` to be true.
+`enableDeviceListSync` checks if the user's device is on the JSON file biometry supported device list.
+If the device is not on the list, it syncs the list with a list from the API and writes it to the local JSON file.

 ## Contributing

 Feedback and code contributions are very much welcome.
 Just make a pull request with a short description of your changes.
 By making contributions to this project you give permission for your code to be used under the same [license](https://github.com/infinum/Locker/blob/master/LICENSE).